 CDL Licensing Information FAQs

-NOTE: If you are applying for a Commercial Drivers License (CDL) for the first time, upgrading your existing CDL, or adding an endorsement you must first obtain a Commercial Learners Permit (CLP) by taking a CDL Knowledge Test (written exam).
-The permit must be held for 14 days before road testing in your commercial vehicle.
+Customers applying for a CDL for the first time, upgrading your existing CDL, or adding an endorsement you must first obtain a Commercial Permit (CLP).
+You must take the required CDL Knowledge Test (written exam) and hold the permit for 14 days before taking the road test.

 1. How do I determine which type of commercial motor vehicle (CMV) operation I should self-certify to the DDS?

 View the CDL Medical Certification and Self-Certification Process for more information.